-Judging Policy for 2024 Submission Entries
+Judging Policy for 2025 Submission Entries

 All submissions are screened and evaluated by the FFF Preview and Selection Committees, appointed by the festival steering committee.
 Their reports are final and confidential.

 All films entered into the competition categories are judged on the same criteria by the Selection Judges, Overall Impact, Script, Direction, Cinematography, Sound Design, Original Music and Editing.
 Each criteria is scored out of 10 points, which could earn each film a maximum of 70 points from each judge.
 The scores are collated from each one of the selection judges and fed into a master.
-Only the Top 150 scoring films will be selected from entries received into all competition categories: Over 18 categories, Best in Cork, Best Young Filmmaker (U19), Best Irish Student of Film and Media Studies and from the Best Irish Language Category.
+Only the Top 150 scoring films will be selected from entries received into all competition categories: Best Irish, Best International, Best in Cork, Best Young Filmmaker (U19), Best Irish Student of Film and Media Studies and from the Best Irish Language Category.
 After the films have been evaluated and scored by the Selection Judges, submitters will be advised as to whether or not their film has been selected to go further in the competition.
 These films will be screened in our main venues, The Parish Hall and/or Schull Harbour Hotel and our Distributed Cinemas multiple times throughout the festival. **

-The competition short list in each category, to be announced late on Friday 24th May 2024, will be chosen by the Category Judges who are industry experts, and will be posted on our website, on our Facebook page and in the Box Office window.
+The competition short list in each category, to be announced late on Thursday 22nd May 2025, will be chosen by the Category Judges who are industry experts, and will be posted on our website, on our Facebook page and in the Box Office window.
 The winning films in each category will then be chosen from the short list and announced at our prize giving ceremony.

-Both the winning and Shortlisted films will be screened on Sunday 26th May 2024 from 9am to 4pm around the town in as many of our venues as possible.
+Both the winning and Shortlisted films will be screened on Sunday 26th May 2025 from 9am to 4pm around the town in as many of our venues as possible.

-2024 SELECTION Judges
+2025 SELECTION Judges

-2024 CATEGORY Judges
+2025 CATEGORY Judges

 Best Irish Film: Panel: To be Advised.